 2420 E Main St, Lancaster, Ohio 43130 (740) 653-5517

 Open in 1948, Skyview Drive-in blends retro with modern.
 Listen to the move through the nostalgic car speakers, or with state-of-the-art FM stereo sound using your car’s stereo.
 Movies are shown with digital HD 1080 Picture quality on a 80′ Screen.
 They offer an extensive concession stand, so plan to grab dinner and snacks.
-Typically open from March-September; reopened on May 22, 2020 with restrictions in place.
+Typically open through the fall, they reopen on April 2, 2021 with restrictions in place.
 Check the website or social media for upcoming releases.
 See more details here.

 - Tickets must be purchased online.
-With limited parking, this will guarantee your admittance into the theater
+With limited parking, this will guarantee your admittance into the theater.
+Limited tickets may be available at the gate, based on availability.

-- Outside food will still be allowed in our theater, however we will now require a $5 food permit to be purchased.
+- Outside food is allowed, however a $5 food permit fee applies.
 This permit can be purchased at the same time as your online ticket.
 Note: this is standard at many drive-ins because most of their profit is made at the concession stands (movie companies take the majority of ticket sales)

 Tickets for Skyview Drive-in